rescipy-project/rescipy-lectures/docs/_build/html/_sources/data.rst.txt

 Pandas is a very powerful package that makes tabular data handling much easier.
 Nevertheless, it does not well support higher-dimensional data and it is missing an integrated management of metadata (the attributes related to your data), thus making it not always suited for scientific research data.

-To this concern, the `xarray <http://xarray.pydata.org/en/stable/>`_ package, built on top of NumPy and pandas, fills in excellently these lacks, being often the recommended choice in managing certain scientific data. **xarray** provides the *DataArray* structure, a labeled N-dimensional array with its coordinates and attributes, and the *Dataset* structure, a container of *DataArrays* sharing the same coordinates.
+To this concern, the `xarray <http://xarray.pydata.org/en/stable/>`_ package, built on top of NumPy and pandas, fills in excellently these lacks, being often the recommended choice in managing scientific research data. **xarray** provides the *DataArray* structure, a labeled N-dimensional array with its coordinates and attributes, and the *Dataset* structure, a container of *DataArrays* sharing the same coordinates.
 To have a better idea of the implementation of these two data structures, check their `design description <http://xarray.pydata.org/en/stable/data-structures.html>`_ and to have an insight on their basic usage have a look at the `quick overview <http://xarray.pydata.org/en/stable/quick-overview.html>`_ on the official website.

-Here, it is worth noting, that another important aspect provided by xarray is the possibility to easily extend it with domain-specific functionalities, by `adding custom 'accessors' <http://xarray.pydata.org/en/stable/internals.html#extending-xarray>`_ on the xarray objects.
+Here, it is worth noting that another important feature provided by xarray is the possibility to easily extend it with domain-specific functionalities, by `adding custom 'accessors' <http://xarray.pydata.org/en/stable/internals.html#extending-xarray>`_ on the xarray objects.
+This aspect will be covered in more detail in chapter 4.
+Analysis.

 2.4 Loading and saving